dylanlott/builtright/README.md

 A build tracker for the auto enthusiast.
 Track your build timelines, parts, costs, maintenance intervals, and share your build thread with friends.

+# To Do List

+- Add documentation generation with jsDoc
+- Create add part functionality on front end
+- Fix login issues
+- Visual touch ups
+- Add comment to build functionality
+- Share build functionality on each build detail page -

 # API Documentation

 ## POST `/users`